CASE STUDY / See all

 Grid dependent electric pumps are not a reliable option, as blackouts are the norm in a fire.
 Petrol or diesel-powered pumps need to be started weekly to give some confidence that they will start when really needed.
 Ensure that it is regularly maintained and has a cover to prevent mud fouling the exhaust and protect the pump from radiant heat.
 Petrol pumps fail when excessive air temperature vaporises its fuel.
 I experienced this personally during a bushfire at my property in 2020.
 The most effective water-pressure system is derived by having a water-supply tank, up on a hill, preferably with over 10 metres head.
 This means you will always have pressure as the pumping has already been done.

 On our property we have a concrete tank that is mostly earth bermed, with a volume of 220,000 litres.
 It delivers water to our living zone through a 100 mm PVC pipe buried to 40 cm, allowing for over 50 sprinklers to be run with minimal pressure drop.
 This may sound excessive, but it is designed to defend a rainforest gardenvery nearto the house.
 This potential weak link (thick vegetation close to the house) had little chance to burn during the 2020 bushfire with the distribution of water sprinklers inside the leafy rainforest.
-There was six-hour period of burning native forest all around us, but in this wetted rainforest zone the frogs were singing, as they thought it was raining!
+There was a six-hour period of burning native forest all around us, but in this wetted rainforest zone the frogs were singing, as they thought it was raining!
 It’sabout providing the resources to suit the conditions.

 Being able to direct water quickly and effectively is what counts.
 If an adequate water supply is availablethen surrounding structures with sprinklers inhibits the ignition of buildings and gardens in the first place.
 If enough sprinklers are set up, then the need for running around with hand-held hoses in a dangerous environment is significantly reduced.
 This wasso evident in the real eventthat we experienced.